ashe-cuena/neete/README.md

 ## Introduction
 Computer programs are normally written as plain text documents, usually as a long trail of lines from top to bottom.
 I think it would be a nice touch if an artistic dimension could be added to that code to enhance meaning.

-NETE, meaning New Era Text Editor, is a way in which the programmer can embed a diagrammatic overview to the code and thus summarise the underlying operations better.
+NETE, meaning New Era Text Editor, is a way in which the programmer can embed a diagrammatic overview with the code and thus summarise the underlying operations better.
 It uses a graphical approach to creating and editing text.
 Graphical here is capturing two senses of the word i.e.

 1. Drawing pictures on a screen,
 2. Mathematical nodes and arcs.